jpuritz/BIO_594_2018/FinalAssignment/EMR_Final_Assignment/EMR_Final_Assignment.md

 ```

-2. Read trimming for quality

-3. Read Mapping to Reference using BWA memory
+2. Read Mapping to Reference using BWA memory